AmericanCouncils/TranscodingBundle/README.md

 ## Services ##

-* `transcoder` - will return an instance of `AC\Component\Transcoding\Transcoder`, automatically registering any tagged Adapters, Presets, and Listeners
+* `transcoder` - will return an instance of `AC\Transcoding\Transcoder`, automatically registering any tagged Adapters, Presets, and Listeners

 You can use the `transcoder` service to transcode a file: